PubInv/ventmon-ventilator-inline-test-monitor/README.md

 # User Manual

-Although a work in progress, we have a [user manaul](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor/blob/master/doc/UserManaul.md).
+Although a work in progress, we have a [user manaul v0.3T](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor/blob/master/doc/UserManaul.md).
+This User Manual is basically for the VentMon.

 # Hacking the Firmware